 How to Apply:

-Nominations will be accepted from April 27 through June 16, 2017, for approximately nine appointments that will begin in January 2018.
+Applications will be accepted through June 10, 2019.
 It is important the IRSAC continues to represent a diverse taxpayer and stakeholder base.
 Accordingly, selections will be based on the applicant qualifications and areas of expertise.
-Tax and practitioner background checks will be required of all applicants.
-In addition, a Federal Bureau of Investigation (FBI) check will be conducted for applicants deemed “Best Qualified.”
+A clearance process, including annual tax checks and a practitioner check with the IRS Office of Professional Responsibility, will be conducted.
+In addition, all applicants deemed “Best Qualified” shall undergo a Federal Bureau of Investigation fingerprint check.

 Applicants must complete and submit the following: